animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Besides {data-store-name} Cache applications, you may also create {data-store-name} Locator applications.
+Besides GemFire Cache applications, you may also create GemFire Locator applications.

 </div>

 <div class="paragraph">

-A {data-store-name} Locator is a JVM process that allows nodes to join a {data-store-name} cluster as peer members.
+A GemFire Locator is a JVM process that allows nodes to join a GemFire cluster as peer members.
 Locators also enable clients to discover servers in a cluster.
 A Locator provides meta-data to the clients to uniformly balance the load across the members in the cluster, enables single-hop data access operations, along with other things.